gleam-lang/gleam/notes/talk.md

                                  , class = '$3' , id = '$2' }.
 ```

-With this record I can use a nice named literal syntax for setting the various
+With this record I can use a nice syntax for setting named values on a complex
-values, and any that I neglect to fill in will use the default value specified
-in the record definition.
+type.

-With methods for building simple values, more complex values, and collections
+Now that I can build simple values, more complex values, and collections
 of values I can work my way all the way up to the rootsymbol, the element.

 ```pug